daisywilliams/pandas/README.md

 <h4>
 What else has been done on this topic (provide links)?
 How is your angle different or fresh?

-How does the new coronavirus compare with the flu? - Live Science https://www.livescience.com/new-coronavirus-compare-with-flu.html
+How does the new coronavirus compare with the flu? - Live Science <br>
+https://www.livescience.com/new-coronavirus-compare-with-flu.html

 Do you still think coronavirus is just like the flu?
-Here’s why COVID-19 is more dangerous- Inquirer https://www.inquirer.com/health/coronavirus/is-coronavirus-worse-than-flu-jefferson-mayo-penn-state-new-jersey-pennsylvania-cdc-20200408.html
+Here’s why COVID-19 is more dangerous- Inquirer <br>
+https://www.inquirer.com/health/coronavirus/is-coronavirus-worse-than-flu-jefferson-mayo-penn-state-new-jersey-pennsylvania-cdc-20200408.html